Supreme Eiye Confraternity

-The Supreme Eiye Confraternity (SEC), also known as the National Association of Airlords (NAA), is a confraterenity in Nigeria.
-It was established in 1965.
+The Supreme Eiye Confraternity (SEC), also known as the National Association of Airlords (NAA), is a confraternity in Nigeria.
+It was established in 1965 as a university student group.
+It is connected to a variety of criminal activities within Nigeria and internationally.

 History

 The Supreme Eiye Confraternity was established at the University of Ibadan in Nigeria in 1965 as the Eiye Group.
 Its founders were students Goke Adeniji, Bayo Adenubi, Tunde Aluko, Bode Fadase, Dele Nwakpele, Kayode Oke, and Bode Sowunmi.
 Its purpose is "to uphold the core nature of the African culture with a commitment to excellence" and "to make [a] positive impact on the socio-political psyche of Nigeria and ensure complete break away from [the] colonial/imperial cultural domination of the time".
 In 1969, it became the Supreme Eiye Confraternity (SEC).

 The group registered with the government as the National Association of Airlords (NAA).
 It has added chapters or forums throughout Nigeria and countries in North Africa, West Africa, the Middle East, and Western Europe.
 The majority of its members are teenagers, college students, and recent college graduates.

-Symbols
+In 2004, Nigeria passed the Secret Cult and Similar Activities Prohibition Act, which outlawed the SEC along with other alleged cult groups.

+Customs and symbols

 The name Eiye is Yoruba for bird, coming from the expression eiye o ni sa sun, on buta or "a bird has no pot, yet feeds itself".
-Its symbols is an eagle.
+Its symbol is an eagle.
 Members have a bird tattoo on the back of their left arm.
-Cities with a chapter are called nests, with its "mother nest" being in Ibadan.
+Members are referred to as Fliers, Airforce, and Airlords.

 The confraternity's colors are blue and white.
 Members wear fez caps, inscribed with the date 6:15.
 The group celebrates its anniversary on June 15.

-Its leader is called a Capone, referring to American gangster Al Capone.
-Members are referred to as Fliers, Airforce, and Airlords.

-Controversies and member misconduct
+Governance

+Details about the SEC's structure and activities are difficult to confirm because of the secretive nature of the group.
+According to a UNODC report, as of 2014, the SEC is organized into local cells called "forums".
+Each forum operates independently, with rigid hierarchies and specific functional roles.
+Members are often connected by familiar or other relational ties.
+Cities with an SEC cell are called nests, with its "mother nest" being in Ibadan.

+Similar to many other Nigerian confraternities, the regional leaders of the SEC are termed Capones, a reference to American gangster Al Capone.